MEGA-DAgger: Imitation Learning with Multiple Imperfect Experts: Experiments

 \section{Experiments}

 In this section, we provide experimental evaluations and demonstrate that our proposed MEGA-DAgger enjoys significant improved safety and performance compared with both experts and HG-DAgger.
-All code for reproduction are available at \url{https://github.com/M4D-SC1ENTIST/MEGA-DAgger}.
+The experiment code, rosbag data, video links, etc, are available at \url{https://github.com/derekhanbaliq/f1tenth-MEGA-DAgger}.